-Bristol’s wealth and fame came from its port, which was starting point of various voyages of exploration to the New World.
-It was also instrumental in transatlantic trade, including the slave trade – it’s estimated that around half a million African slaves were traded by Bristolian merchants.
+Bristol was also instrumental in transatlantic trade, including the slave trade.
+It’s estimated that around half a million African slaves were traded by Bristolian merchants.
 Many of these slaves were eventually transported to the Americas and the Caribbean.

-This is a darker side to Bristol’s history that the city is starting to confront.
-As you walk around Bristol, you’ll notice that many of the street names and public buildings have names that are linked to the slave trade – many buildings, for example, are named after Edward Colston, the slave trader whose statue was thrown into Bristol Harbour by protestors.
-Several of these have already been renamed and more can be expected to follow.
-But all this makes a school trip to Bristol a fantastic opportunity to discuss the slave trade and Britain’s role in it with your students, to help them understand some of the roots of racism in British society.
+This is the darker side to Bristol’s history that the city is starting to confront.
+As you walk around Bristol, you’ll notice that many of the street names and public buildings have names that are linked to the slave trade – many buildings, for example, are named after Edward Colston, the slave trader whose statue was famously thrown into Bristol Harbour by protestors.